Water supply and sanitation in India: Cities

 Jamshedpur provided 25% of its residents with continuous water supply in 2009.
 In 2021, some parts of Mumbai got 24 hour supply, others got 19 hours supply or less.
 Puri became the first city in India to get a piped 24 hour continuous drinking water quality water supply.
 Trivandrum is the largest Indian city and the only million agglomeration that enjoys uninterrupted hygienic water supply.
-Chennai has two desalination plants ate the Nemmeli and Minjur.
+Chennai has two desalination plants: the Nemmeli and Minjur.

 Towns

-Malkapur is the first Indian town to provide 24*7 water supply with 100 percent coverage.
-The program started in 2008 as a pilot project and soon covered the entire city.
-The connection is 100 percent metered with telescopic tariff.
+Malkapur is the first Indian town to provide 24/7 water supply with 100 per cent coverage.
+The programme started in 2008 as a pilot project and soon covered the entire city.
+The connection is 100 per cent metered with telescopic tariff.

 Rural

 Kaapil has been successful in providing continuous piped water supply to all households.